melaniemadrigal07/HyPhyAnalysis/README.md

 This repository houses two core scripts:
 1. **countspores.R** - Counts spores per image using a fixed grid, then estimates **spores per nL** and **spores per µL**.
 2. **HyPhyPipeline.R** - extracts metadata and network traits from skeletonized images **and plots networks** by connecting points and building edges.
+3. **stackgray.py** - stacks separate R, G, and B grayscale channel outputs into a single multi-layer grayscale image for downstream processing.

 ## Requirements